Introduction

 # Can I run PanelAlpha Engine on the same server as PanelAlpha?

-No, PanelAlpha Engine must be installed on a separate server.
-Running both on the same server will cause conflicts and make the installations non-functional.
+No. PanelAlpha Engine must be installed on a separate server.
+Running both on the same server will cause conflicts and render both installations non-functional.

 # Does PanelAlpha Engine support email hosting?

-Yes, PanelAlpha Engine includes outgoing mail capabilities with SMTP relay support.
-However, for full email hosting with IMAP/POP3, you should integrate with a dedicated email server like Mailcow or cPanel.
+PanelAlpha Engine includes outgoing mail capabilities with SMTP relay support.
+For full email hosting with IMAP/POP3, integrate with a dedicated email server such as Mailcow or cPanel.

 # Can I update PanelAlpha Engine without downtime?

-Yes, PanelAlpha Engine supports background updates that allow you to keep the system up-to-date without interrupting existing hosting services.
-Updates typically complete in 5-15 minutes.
+Yes.
+PanelAlpha Engine supports background updates that keep the system up to date without interrupting existing hosting services.
+Updates typically complete in 5–15 minutes.

 # What backup options are available?